-With strengths in structure-based drug design our expertise in physical, computational, synthetic, and protein chemistry cuts across several centers of excellence in Computer Aided Drug Design, Nuclear Magnetic Resonance (NMR), X-Ray Crystallography, and Mass Spectrometry.
+With strengths in structure-based drug design, our expertise in physical, computational, synthetic, and protein chemistry cuts across several centers of excellence in Computer Aided Drug Design, Nuclear Magnetic Resonance (NMR), and Mass Spectrometry.
 Innovative research in complex biological systems, proteomics, metabolomics, pharmacogenomics, and therapeutic engineering seeks to develop targeted innovative medicines and devices to improve human health.
 Optimization of therapeutic dosing regimens is the goal of our concentrated efforts in pharmacokinetics, pharmacometrics and drug delivery, including nanotechnology.
-Interdisciplinary research in collaboration with the University of Maryland College Park School of Engineering is the primary focus of the Center for Nanomedicine.
+Interdisciplinary research in collaboration with the University of Maryland School of Engineering is the primary focus of the Bio- and Nano-technology Center.

 In this four-minute video, Paul Shapiro, PhD, professor and former chair of the Department of Pharmaceutical Sciences at the School of Pharmacy, provides an overview of the wide array of research activities within the department.

 Research conducted in the department is interdisciplinary, and researchers have access to state-of-the-art facilities.